 The General Assembly also expanded the language in section 16.1-88.2.
-It added "statement" to the section and now allows for the introduction of a "report or statement" from treating
+It added "statement" to the section and now al-

 ROANOKE LAW LIBRARY: NEWS AND INFORMATION

 SANTA AT THE STATION 2022

 Santa at the Station, the Roanoke Law Foundation's annual holiday event for local families, finally returned in full effect to the Virginia Transportation Museum for 2022 on Monday night, December 12.
 This lovely event finally returned to its pre-pandemic glory.
 More than 400 children and family members participated in the festivities.
 The guests visited Santa Claus and received a family photograph, chose small gifts from Santa's Sack that they could wrap and give to a parent or guardian, engaged in crafts at Santa's Workshop, and enjoyed snacks distributed at the buffet table staffed by a collection of volunteers, including attorneys and judges.
 Volunteers painted faces, handed out gifts, applied temporary tattoos, and sang Christmas carols.